 There are several categories of functions in GMP:

 2. High-level rational arithmetic functions (mpq).
-This category consists of about 35 functions, but all signed integer arithmetic functions can be used too, by applying them to the numerator and denominator separately.
+This category consists of about 35 functions, but all mpz functions can be used too, by applying them to the numerator and denominator separately.

 3. High-level floating-point arithmetic functions (mpf).
 This is the GMP function category to use if the C type `double' doesn't give enough precision for an application.
-There are about 65 functions in this category.
+There are about 70 functions in this category.
+New projects should strongly consider using the much more complete GMP extension library mpfr instead of mpf.

 4. C++ class based interface to all of the above.
 (The C functions and types can of course be used directly from C++ too.)

 5. Low-level positive-integer, hard-to-use, very low overhead functions are found in the mpn category.
 No memory management is performed; the caller must ensure enough space is available for the results.
-The set of functions is not regular, nor is the calling interface.
+The set of functions is not always regular, nor is the calling interface.
 These functions accept input arguments in the form of pairs consisting of a pointer to the least significant word, and an integral size telling how many limbs (= words) there are in that argument.
 The functions in the other categories call mpn for almost all their calculations.
+Of these functions about 60 are public.

 Download the latest release of GMP

 To try to verify that the file you have downloaded has not been tampered with, you can check that the GnuPG signature matches the contents of the file.
 Use your GnuPG software or a key server directly to get the key that was used for creating the signature.
-These are the properties of the signing key:
+Starting from the repackaging of gmp-5.1.0 as gmp-5.1.0a.tar.* the following key is used to sign GMP releases:

 Reporting bugs in GMP

 Please first see the manual on how to report bugs.
-The FAQ below might also be useful reading.
-The proper address for bug reports is gmp-bugs@gmplib.org.
+The proper address for bug reports is gmp-bugs at gmplib.org.

 GMP mailing lists